CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

 ## Module 4: Enable data security based on user context

-In this module, we will create a role to enable row level security.
-In our case, we are going to apply row level security (RLS) on Internal v/s External stores so that, internal users can only see internal sales data and external users can only see external sales data.
+In this module, you will create a role to enable row level security.
+In this case, you are going to apply row level security (RLS) on Internal v/s External stores so that, internal users can only see internal sales data and external users can only see external sales data.

 1. From the Desktop, open **File Explorer (1)**, navigate to the **`C:\LabFiles` (2)** directory, and double-click to open the **Sales & Returns Sample without RLS.pbix file (3)**.